Consensys/doc.teku/docs/Reference/CLI/Subcommands/Admin.md

     eth1-deposit-contract-address: "0x77f7bED277449F51505a4C54550B074030d989bC"
     ```

-Ethereum 1.0 address of the deposit contract.
+Execution layer (formerly Ethereum 1.0) address of the deposit contract.
 Only required when creating a custom network.

 #### `network`